 The mission continues through the presence of the Sisters who are faithful in their returning to visit Tasmania and to support and provide ongoing education to our lay men and women who now carry the mission of Jesus and the spirit of Mary Aikenhead forward.
 Sisters Cathy Meese, Helga Neidhart, and Anne Taylor support the bigger picture of Catholic Education in Tasmania by serving on Boards and mentoring personnel.

 The presence of Mary Aikenhead Ministries ensures our works continue.

 There are now two Pilgrimages a year to walk the footsteps of the three Sisters and the growth of the mission in Tasmania since 1847.

 Sr Anne Turner remains the sole Sister of Charity resident in Tasmania and carries the lamplight of those three Sisters.
-Sr Josephine Cannell, 19 weeks off being a hundred, born and bred in Tasmania, continues to carry our story and remind us of it.
+Sr Josephine Cannell, 18 weeks off being a hundred born and breed in Tasmania, continues to carry our story and remind us of it.
 In faith we can say all will be well.

 And what of our future in Tasmania?
 We leave that for the Providence of God.

 So let’s rejoice in this moment we are remembering here today.
 God’s Spirit and Mary Aikenhead’s spirit are still “a-movin” all over the world (as the song goes) – yes, even as far away as the Apple Isle of Tasmania.
 As Mary Aikenhead would exclaim in praise: Amen!
 Amen!